lee6211/php_lightDeployment/README.md

 1. Put files on `stage` folder.
 2. When uploading done, then put an empty `DONE.txt` on `stage` folder.
 3. Done.
-Visit your URL.

-It will move everything to a timestamped version folder (vYYMMDD-HHMMSS) and serve the latest version automatically.
+Now visit your URL again.
+It will move everything to a timestamped version folder (vYYMMDD-HHMMSS) and serve the latest version.
 Needs your manpower, but that means intuitive.

 # Features